Note: If you still have questions after reviewing the following information, please read the Travel Award FAQ.

 - Applications are checked for completeness and incomplete applications are removed from consideration.

-- Personal identifying information is removed by GPSO Awards Committee Chair.
+- Personal identifying information is removed by GPSG Awards Committee Chair.

-- Applications are anonymously scored by at least 2 and ideally 3 GPSO Awards Committee members.
+- Applications are anonymously scored by at least 2 and ideally 3 GPSG Awards Committee members.

 - Scores are on a 35-point scale.